-By Reny Taylor Jr.
+by Reny Taylor

 For Black liberation to take place, the academy as we know it would have to be destroyed.
-In fact, to an even greater extent, the function and knowledge production of the academy is to maintain or perpetuate whiteness even where white people are not.
-In this sense, whiteness can permeate even the spaces where Black folks are the most represented.
-What happens when some organizing spaces and networks become pseudo-academic hubs that champion violent anti-Black logics?
+In fact, to an even greater extent, the function and knowledge production of the academy is to maintain or perpetuate whiteness wherever white people are not.
+In this sense, whiteness even permeates the spaces for which we are the most represented.
+What happens when some organizing spaces and networks become pseudo-academic hubs that champion violent logics?

-Similar to the ways in which schools often use Black male educators as a masculine weapon against Black boys to maintain order in the classroom, many organizing spaces only see Black men as useful as long as they pathologize or ridicule other Black men into thinking about themselves the way society does.
-And as I’ve noticed along with many others, even some leftist organizations become really conservative when Black males speak to how they experience a particular vulnerability in certain spaces.
-Somehow, when Black males speak about their experiences, every variation of “lifting yourself up by your bootstraps” becomes the solution under the guise of accountability politics.
+Similar to the ways in which schools often use Black male educators as a masculine weapon against Black boys to maintain order in the classroom, many organizing spaces only perceive Black men to be useful insofar as they’ll pathologize, or ridicule other Black men into thinking about themselves the way society believes they exist in the first place.
+And if you notice, even some leftist organizations become really conservative when Black males speak to how they experience a particular vulnerability in these spaces; somehow, when Black males speak up about this, every variation of ‘lifting yourself up by the bootstraps” becomes the solution under the guise of accountability politics; a boneless individualism.

-Relatedly, It is a liberal understanding of accountability to suggest that the individual creates and changes social systems outside of community.
+Relatedly, it is a liberal understanding of accountability to suggest that the individual creates and changes social systems outside of community.
 Social systems reduce the perceptible options you have while negotiating a secure identity.
 Therefore, the impact of systems is not reducible to individual choices because “choices” are not simply made but often imposed upon by the very same environments that individuals find themselves in.
 How we build community is important.
 There is a sharp distinction between being critical of the ways people can produce harm towards others, and using these harms as political devices to create narratives about a generalized other.
-One takes grounded reflection, while the other requires the inward acceptance and outward proselytizing of white supremacist thought.
+One takes grounded reflection, while the remaining only requires the inward proselytizing of white thought.